ShanghaiTech-IMPACT/DuCiSC/README.md

 ## Getting Started

 Our code is built upon [SSL4MIS](https://github.com/HiLab-git/SSL4MIS) and [MC-Net](https://github.com/ycwu1997/MC-Net).
-You can refer to these repositories for detailed environment configuration.
+You can refer to these repositories for detailed environment configuration and dataset set-up.

 ## Training & Testing